 The best of acknowledge, I want to honor those all persons who have supported me or helped me in my project.
-I also pay my special thanks to my all friends who have helped me to complete my project.
+I also pay my special thanks to my all friends who have helped me in my project and gave me their precious time to complete my project.
+Also my especial thanks go to Omar and Haitham Abu awwad and Musa al_sakarneh and all my friends